Keep yourself updated.

 We at Xiphera are eagerly waiting for the NIST decision and planning to start offering PQC IP cores and solutions to our customers soon after that.

-Dr. Matti Tommiska, Xiphera's co-founder and CEO, will review the current status in quantum computing, and specifically its impact on the currently used public-key cryptographic algorithms.
-NIST (National Institute of Standards and Technology) has advanced to the final stages of Round 3 in its PQC (Post Quantum Cryptography) competition, and the winning algorithms will form the foundation of future public-key cryptographic algorithms and protocols.
+Dr. Matti Tommiska reviews the current status in quantum computing, and specifically its impact on the currently used public-key cryptographic algorithms.
+The winning algorithms of NIST (National Institute of Standards and Technology) PQC (Post Quantum Cryptography) competition will form the foundation of future public-key cryptographic algorithms and protocols.
 Since the adoption and finalization of PQC algorithms and protocols will likely take years, the crypto agility of FPGAs has clear advantages over fixed-function silicon.

 Xiphera Ltd © 2022